LASH TECH EXPERIENCING BACK PAIN?

-It’s enough to make a grown man weep, for a nun to use the lord’s name in vain and to make the most prim and proper of us to curse.
-Yep, it’s back pain.
-The type of pain that is a common complaint in the territory of lashing.
+It’s enough to make a grown man weep, for a nun to use the lord’s name in vain and to make the most prim and proper of us to curse; back pain.
+Back pain is common issue many of us experience (no matter your profession).
+One we as lash techs may experience.

 **Before we go on, I’m not a doctor yada yada disclaimer.
 This is not medical advice and will not be a substitute for that.
 These are just some good tips I’ve found useful to help with the back pain that can accompany long hours of lashing.**